-Why We Click: The Simple Psychology Behind Calls to Action
+Why We Click: The Simple Psychology Behind Calls to Action 4 ways marketers can tap into the human brain to drive customer action.

 Modern marketers have certain overarching goals in common: Connect with the audience and move its members to take meaningful action.
 In the digital world, meaningful action usually means a click of the mouse (or tap on the screen), which leads to a conversion.